 High School Equivalency

 High School Equivalency at Catawba Valley Community College provides options for adults to acquire high school level credentials.
-These program prepares students to pass standardized equivalency tests such as the GED®, HiSET, or TASC
+This program prepares students to pass standardized equivalency tests such as the GED® or HiSET.

-CVCC's High School Equivalency (HSE) program prepares students to pass standardized equivalency tests such as the GED®, HiSET, or TASC.
+CVCC's High School Equivalency (HSE) program prepares students to pass standardized equivalency tests such as the GED® or HiSET.
 Classes are free and open to students 16 years of age or older.
-Students who are 16 or 17 years old must obtain a minor form from the College and Career Readiness Office and return it completed before admission.
-Students may study in our open labs or online.
+Students who are 16 or 17 years old must download a Minor Application Form from the College and Career Readiness website and return it completed before admission.
+Students may study in our open labs and/or online.
 Students must be formally enrolled to use the online skill-building program.
 Students who are 16 or 17 should see the Procedure for Minor Students for more information.

 How do I get started?

 - Step 1 - Schedule an assessment appointment with the College and Career Readiness Office.